drslump/failure/readme.md

 - Async stack traces (aka *Long stack traces*) support

+## Supported environments

+ - Node.js, Google Chrome 28+ and Opera 15+ are fully supported
+ - Firefox 30+, Safari 7+ and IE 10+ (see known issues) have very good support
+ - Unsupported browsers should just behave as bad as with the normal Error object

+There is a growing set of tests run for multiple node.js versions and browsers to make sure the library behaves properly.

+## Known issues

+On all versions of Internet Explorer and any browser that doesn't support `Object.defineProperty` the stack is generated when the error object is created not only when the `.stack` property is accessed.
+This can be an issue if your code creates a lot of error objects, like for instance a parser that uses exception handling for discarding parsing rules.

+Many older browsers (ie: Safari 5) doesn't report a `.stack` property so there is nothing to be done there.

 ## Customization

 `Failure` instances expose a `.frames` property holding an array of *CallSite*